Coronavirus (COVID-19): view the latest information about Business Rates.

 We may grant discretionary relief to sports and recreational clubs and organisations not established or conducted for profit.
 We consider each application on its own merits but our policy prescribes general levels of relief to ensure consistency.

 Community Amateur Sports Clubs

 Sports clubs registered as Community Amateur Sports Clubs (CASC) with HM Revenue and Customs qualify for 80% mandatory relief.
-We also operate a local scheme to award a 20% top-up discretionary relief meaning no rates are payable.
+It may be possible to award a 20% top-up discretionary relief in some cases.
 To apply for this you'll need to send us proof of registration as a CASC.